Microelectronic Systems UESTC1008

 By the end of this course students will be able to:

-■ explain basic architecture of a modern microcontroller, including arithmetic logic unit, program memory, data memory and input/output ports;
+■ describe and identify the basic architecture of a microcontroller, including memory systems and external interfaces;

 Minimum Requirement for Award of Credits